joerivanveen/each-domain-a-page/readme.txt

 == Changelog ==

-1.4.0: handle child pages nicely
+1.4.0: added support for child pages on the landing domains

 1.3.6: add cartflows_step to supported post types, use utf-8 version of tag when matching for locale